antarctica/MeshiPhi/docs/source/sections/Configuration/Configuration_overview.rst

 At each major stage of the code (mesh construction, vessel performance modelling, and route planning), the configs supplied are validated using a template JSON Schema.
-These schema check that the correct keywords and datatypes are provided in the config JSON's, as well as the waypoints CSV file.
-They also perform rudimentary checks on the values to ensure that they make sense (e.g. startTime is before endTime).
+These schema check that the correct keywords and datatypes are provided in the config JSONs, as well as the waypoints CSV file.
+They also perform rudimentary checks on the values to ensure that they make sense (e.g. start_time is before end_time).

 .. automodule:: meshiphi.config_validation.config_validator
    :members: